taksheel-coder/WRO-FE_Team_Yobotics/README.md

 - **Expand Documentation and User Guides:**
   Add detailed assembly guides, troubleshooting flowcharts, and a comprehensive FAQ section.
 Include video tutorials and annotated wiring diagrams to make it easier for new users or team members to understand and replicate the build.

 ---

+## Engineering Detail and Clarity

+All engineering decisions and system designs are thoroughly documented for clarity and reproducibility.
+CAD models, wiring diagrams, and electronic schematics are provided in the repository.
+The README and ‎`/docs` folder offer in-depth descriptions of each subsystem, camera calibration procedures, and troubleshooting guides.

+Software modules are organized by function—navigation, vision, and control logic—with all critical parameters exposed for tuning.
+Flowcharts and block diagrams illustrate the architecture and decision processes, making it easy for judges and new contributors to understand and evaluate the engineering work.
+The project emphasizes modularity, reliability, and transparency, ensuring every component and algorithm can be traced, tested, and improved.
+---

 ## License / Acknowledgements